ttc-cases/tech-that-chat/life-in-consultancy.md

 If you check ✔︎ all of this then The Tech Collective can offer an exceptional workplace - completely integrated with Implement Consulting Group.
 You would experience a high degree of personal freedom, the power of decision follows the initiative.
 You'll be self-managed, taking responsibility for your own time, measured only by your contribution.

 You would benefit from a huge network of colleagues in — I dare say – every thinkable business and subject matter expertise.
 You chose your own leader once every year.
-We don't do individual bonuses but instead we have team bonuses.
-You'll get a full home workplace if you want (and if it fits; 32" curved 4K monitor er standard).
+We have team bonuses rather than individual bonuses.
+You'll get a full home workplace if you want (and if it fits; 32" curved 4K monitor is standard).
 Gourmet lunch every day is complementary and even dinner if you hang out that long.
-Your ambitious career path is individually adjusted in continious dialogue with you _Focus Contract Leader_ — your mentor.
+Your ambitious career path is individually adjusted in continuous dialogue with you _Focus Contract Leader_ — your mentor.
 And your further education is streamlined in Implement University.

 > - _"Is it a competitive world then?"_
 > - _"No, definitely not in the sense that we compete with each other; we don't!"_